Honor Courses

 Credits 3

 Course topics include elementary functions, their graphs and applications, including polynomial, rational, algebraic, exponential, logarithmic, and trigonometric functions.
-A student may not receive credit for both MA 123 and the MA 121-122 sequence.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+A student may not receive credit for both MA 123 and the MA 121- MA 122 sequence.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

-A study of limits, continuity, derivatives, differentials, chain rule, implicit differentiation, applications of the derivative, antidifferentiation, definite integrals, fundamental theorem of calculus, exponential and logarithmic functions.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+Calculus I is a study of limits, continuity, derivatives, differentials, chain rule, implicit differentiation, applications of the derivative, antidifferentiation, definite integrals, fundamental theorem of calculus, exponential and logarithmic functions.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

 PH 103H: General Physics